-While you may not be able to attend We Day, you can still be a part of the We Act Program!
-The We Act Program offers amazing resources to help your students plan their local and global actions.
-Additionally, through the program, you will be matched with an Educational Programming Coordinator who will be your point person with the organization and can answer questions you have about how to start getting involved!
-To register for the program please visit http://www.freethechildren.com/weact.
+While you may not be able to attend We Day, you can still be a part of the We Schools program.
+The We Schools program offers resources to help your students plan their local and global actions.
+Additionally, you will be matched with an Educational Programing Coordinator who will be your point person for the program and can answer any questions you have about how to start getting involved.
+To register for the program, please visit weday.com/we-school

-If you are an individual looking to take action, we also have a youth programming team that works with students and youth one-on-one to help them find ways to get involved!
-If you have questions about any of the programs please email email@example.com and someone from the We Act team will connect you with the appropriate point person.
+If you are an individual looking to take action, we also have a youth programing team that works with students and youth one-on-one to help them find ways to get involved.
+If you have questions about any of the programs please email email@example.com and someone from the We Schools team will connect you with the appropriate point person.

-There are also volunteer positions available for individuals looking to get involved with We Day and see it from a different perspective.
-For more information, visit www.weday.com/volunteers.
+There are also volunteer positions available for people looking to get involved with We Day and see it from a different perspective.
+For more information, visit weday.com/volunteers.

 To watch the show from your home or school, tune into the live webcast on weday.com!